 Lemon Kush from Humboldt Seed Company is your citrus-scented buddy for relaxation.
 This delightful hybrid blends Matanuska Mist with OG Kush and Lemon Haze, offering stress relief in 63-70 days.
 Enjoy the euphoric effects and sweet earthy aromas.
 The strain is 75% Indica – 25% Sativa (F5) and has a flowering time of 55 days, with extremely tall, uniformly large buds, massive production, distinct citrus smell, high production of Limonene, calming and powerful.”

 We’ve tested Key Lime Pie and found it didn’t much smell or taste like a key lime pie, and its mellow Indica high was nothing special.
+So we weren’t initially interested in testing Limez.

-Indeed the only reason we tested it was that after we saw Limez in a puzzling European article promoting “low-THC strains,” we contacted HSC to ask why they tout low-THC strains at all, and whether strains in the article really are low-THC.
+Indeed the primary reason we tested it was that after we saw Limez in a puzzling European article promoting “low-THC strains,” we contacted HSC to ask why they tout low-THC strains at all, and whether strains in the article really are low-THC.

 What Other Growers Say About Limez

-Before we ever procure seeds to test a strain, we look at what other growers are saying.
+Before we procure seeds to test a strain, we look at what other growers are saying.
 There are few Limez grow diaries online.
 Note these following excerpts are exactly what the growers wrote, without correcting their language/grammar mistakes.

 One grower wrote: